hubmapconsortium/hra-ui/apps/humanatlas.io/src/static/events/AUA2024/README.md

 On Sunday, May 5th, 2024, [Bruce W. Herr II](https://orcid.org/0000-0002-6703-7647) presented the Keynote Address: "_The Human Reference Atlas_" at the [_AUA2024 Basic Sciences Symposium_](https://aua2021.app.swapcard.com/event/2024-annual-meeting-san-antonio/planning/UGxhbm5pbmdfMTczMDU1Nw==) in San Antonio, Texas.
 This resource site provides links to resources referenced in the Keynote and potentially relevant to the urology community.

 More information about the Human Reference Atlas can be found at <https://humanatlas.io>.
+Contact [infoccf@indiana.edu](mailto:infoccf@indiana.edu) for information on how to join the HRA Working Group.

 ## Atlas Resources